cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/meet-data-protection-and-regulatory-reqs-using-microsoft-cloud.md

 ![Compliance Manager Dashboard - grouped assessments - before](media/dc0126a3-415c-4fbe-a020-1806dd1caebd.png)

-By clicking on the Office 365 - GDPR assessment, using the Filter controls to view GDPR control 6.10.1.2, we see that NIST 800-53 control SC-13 is listed as a related control.
+By clicking the **Office 365 - GDPR** assessment, and using the filter controls to view GDPR control 6.10.1.2, we see that NIST 800-53 control SC-13 is listed as a related control.

 ![Compliance Manager Assessment - shared controls](media/aafb106e-0abc-4918-8038-de11cf326dfe.png)

- Here we shows the completion of the implementation and testing of GDPR control 6.10.1.2.
+ Here we show the completion of the implementation and testing of GDPR control 6.10.1.2.

 ![Compliance Manager Assessment control GDPR 6.10.1.2 - passed](media/ee9e83b6-9d51-4b3b-85eb-96bec0fef2e1.png)